FarronF/limerick-council-meetings/meetings/2018/03/26-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 22nd January 2018.md

 Planning Strategic Policy Committee, presented an overview of matters discussed at the

-Meeting and outlined the following Recommendation which was agreed at the SPC Meeting:--- 8
+Meeting and outlined the following Recommendation which was agreed at the SPC Meeting:
+---
+8

 **Recommendation**